-To create an economy built to last, we need to provide every child with a complete and competitive education that will enable them to succeed in a global economy based on knowledge and innovation.
-To provide a high-quality education to all American children, President Obama has advanced reforms around four key objectives:
+To create an economy built to last, we need to provide every student with a complete and competitive education that will enable them to succeed in a global economy based on knowledge and innovation.
+President Obama has advanced reforms around four key objectives:

 - Higher standards and better assessments that will prepare students to succeed in college and the workplace